fpetrot/riscv-gnu-toolchain/README.md

 - linux configuration is not supported
 - musl configuration is not supported

+A typical way to configure and compile the 128-bit toolchain (with libs for all 128-bit configurations) is:

+    $ mkdir build && cd build
+    $ ../configure --enable-multilib --with-cmodel=medany --prefix=/tmp/rv128
+    $ CFLAGS=-O0 && CXXFLAGS=-O2 make -j

 ### Troubleshooting Build Problems

 Builds work best if installing into an empty directory.
 If you build a